 A laboratory specialist will take these factors into account to calculate the most accurate GFR.

-Note that many different calculations are available for testing GFR.
 Your results may vary from the numbers listed above, depending on the laboratory’s testing ranges.
 Your doctor will likely recommend taking your GFR over the course of several months to establish a pattern.

-- cephalosporin or aminoglycoside antibiotics
+- cephalosporin antibiotics